 - Determine when youâ€™d like to use your credit card, such as for gas, groceries, or strictly for special purchases like a vacation.

-- Make sure you can afford each purchase before you make your transaction.
-Credit cards are not a way to live beyond your means
+- Make sure you can afford each purchase before you buy.
+Credit cards are not a way to live beyond your means.

 - Pay off as much of your balance as you can by the payment due date.
-If you can, try to pay your balance in full to avoid finance charges
+If you can, try to pay your balance in full to avoid finance charges.

 - Always stay well within your credit limit, and donâ€™t spend all the available credit on your credit card.